IKOR-GmbH/sip-framework/docs/test-kit.md

 ## THEN-expect

-Validation of adapter response is defined by setting the "endpoint" parameter to the ID of endpoint under test and defining the expected body or headers.
+Validation of adapter response is defined by setting the "endpoint" parameter to the endpoint's ID of endpoint under test and defining the expected body or headers.

-Validation of requests which outgoing endpoints received from the adapter is defined by setting the "endpoint" parameter to the ID of mocked endpoint and defining the expected body or headers.
+Validation of requests which outgoing endpoints received from the adapter is defined by setting the "connectorId" parameter to the connector's ID of mocked endpoint and defining the expected body or headers.

 Body and header validation is possible by either defining regex (Java) expression or matching exact String content.